 Taking a visit to the US-Medical Care is a helpful travel medical insurance guide that offers expense protection for illness and accident victims, and it can pay for treatment during your visit to the United States.

 This medical insurance cover for visitors is available for as little as $1.10 per day for travelers under age the age of 30, and as low as $3.50 per day for those between ages 50-59!

 Note: You can select from two visitors' insurance plans, each offering a choice of four deductibles.

-Prepaid mobile phones are another very convenient way for foreign visitors always to stay connected.
+Prepaid mobile phones are another very convenient way for foreign visitors to stay connected.
 These “pay-as-you-go plan” telephones are now available at many phone stands, department stores, and shopping malls.

 Some credit cards now allow users to charge phone calls directly from the user's account.
 Similar to a calling card, you must call a toll-free number (800 or 888) to stay connected to the credit card network company.
-Then you dial your credit card account number, your secret pin code, and the number you are calling.
-Calling charges vary, so you advisable to contact your credit card company for their rates.
+Then you dial your credit card account number, enter your secret pin code, and the number you are calling.
+Calling charges vary, so it is advisable to contact your credit card company for their rates.

 To make an international call, simply dial: <011> + country code + city code + number.

 Calls to Canada, Puerto Rico, and some Caribbean countries do not need the additional prefix or country code.

 They are the same as any other long distance call made within the United States.
 Dial: <1> + area code + number.